Recovering Subscription Payments

 More failed recurring payment sources are coming!

-Subscription bills are currently the only payments that feed payment recovery.
+Subscription bills are currently the only payments that feed the Retry Engine.
 Support for recovering other recurring payments across the Acquired network is planned; each will be documented on its own page.

-How recoveries behave — the strategies, lifecycle, and management described in Payment recovery — is the same regardless of where the failed payment came from.
+How retries behave — the strategies, lifecycle, and management will be the same regardless of where the failed payment came from.

 {